 When you considering a new destination with your family, you want sure would want to know how child-friendly the destination is, but let us also explore, what makes a city or destination child-friendly.

-#1 Easy transportation, and infrastructure
+#1 Easy Transportation, and Infrastructure in Budapest

 When you research for a location to travel to with your children, one of the things that comes in mind, is the public transportation, and getting from a to z easily.